MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserOutlookTaskFolderTask.md

 ## SYNOPSIS
 Create an Outlook task in the specified task folder.
-The POST method always ignores the time portion of **startDateTime** and **dueDateTime** in the request body, and assumes the time nto be always midnight in the specified time zone.
+The POST method always ignores the time portion of **startDateTime** and **dueDateTime** in the request body, and assumes the time \nto be always midnight in the specified time zone.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserOutlookTaskFolderTask](/powershell/module/Microsoft.Graph.Users/New-MgUserOutlookTaskFolderTask?view=graph-powershell-v1.0)

 ## SYNTAX